aarondwi/antri/README.md

 1. using http as protocol (fasthttp) -> pull model
 2. individual commit/reject
 3. durability/at least once delivery (with task timeout)
+4. task scheduling/visibility, e.g. how many seconds from now before the task can be retrieved

 To Do:
 ------------------------------------------------------